mrsilver76/retrobat-runner/README.md

    - Triggering the combination while RetroBat is running does nothing.
 5. To configure options, right-click the system tray icon to access:
    - **Start with Windows** - Automatically start RetroBat Runner at login.
+   - **RetroBat Runner events** - Opens a submenu for you to configure triggers on events.
-   - **Command before launch** - Launch another program before RetroBat starts. ⚠️ See note below
+     - **Command before launch** - Launch another program before RetroBat starts. ⚠️ See [this section](#executing-commands-before-and-after-launch-or-exit) below
-   - **Command after exit** - Launch another program after RetroBat closes. ⚠️ See note below
+     - **Command after exit** - Launch another program after RetroBat closes. ⚠️ See [this section](#executing-commands-before-and-after-launch-or-exit) below
-   - **Open EmulationStation events** - Open the EmulationStation events folder. ⚠️ See note below
+   - **EmulationStation events** - Open the EmulationStation events folder. ⚠️ See [this section](#executing-commands-before-and-after-launch-or-exit) below
    - **Visit RetroBat Runner website** - Open the GitHub page in your browser.
    - **About RetroBat Runner** - View version info and credits.